-For the avoidance of doubt, our responsibility will not extend to the cleaning of units, raised surfaces or any other item or surface in or close to the working areas which had not been covered by you in advance of the works.
-Any item or surface which had been covered by you and which also becomes affected by dust and dirt as a result of the works will similarly not be our responsibility to clean.
+For the avoidance of doubt, our responsibility will not extend to the cleaning of units, raised surfaces, or any other item or surface in, or close to the working areas which have not been covered by you prior to commencement of works.
+Any item or surface which had been covered by you and which also becomes affected by dust and dirt as a result of the works, will similarly not be our responsibility to clean.

 We can assist with the necessary cleaning following the completion of our works and can instruct a suitably qualified and insured cleaning service to carry out a deep clean.
 This will be charged at an extra cost.
 Whilst all reasonable care will be taken there is a slight risk of discolouration to ceilings etc. following timber treatments and no responsibility can be accepted should this occur.

 The works may be unavoidably noisy, and our quotation assumes that the work will be carried out in normal working hours with no undue restrictions.
 Where our works involve the use of drilling machines which can cause vibration, we strongly suggest you remove any objects from the walls which may be loosened or damaged by such vibrations.
 It is also possible that existing plasterwork or render may be loosened if it is not well bonded to the brickwork.
 We will accept no responsibility for any claim for such damage due to these vibrations and we suggest that you notify the owners of any adjacent properties of our impending works.